 Many of our projects also work to address challenges in immunotherapy delivery, from the tissue-level (for example designing mucosally active immunotherapies) to globally (for example designing immunotherapies that are shelf-stable and easily administered even in low-resource settings).

-In parallel with our goal-oriented research aimed at developing new medical technologies, a considerable amount of our effort goes into understanding the basic mechanisms by which materials engage the adaptive immune system.
+In parallel with our design-based research aimed at developing new medical technologies, a considerable amount of our effort goes into understanding the basic mechanisms by which materials engage the adaptive immune system.
 Shedding light on the complex interactions between the immune system and biomaterials allows us to continually improve them.

 Thanks for visiting our group's webpage.

 Image credit: Peter Allen